We report vulnerabilities to prevent issues

 CSIRT: Computer Security Incident Response Team

-The CSIRT handles the scanning for and disclosing of vulnerabilities, either discovered by DIVD researchers or third parties and warning people for leaked credentials and operates our CVE Numbering Authority (CNA) capability
+The CSIRT is responsible for scanning and disclosing vulnerabilities identified by either DIVD researchers or third parties.
+Additionally, it alerts individuals about leaked credentials and manages our CVE Numbering Authority (CNA) functions.

 Only owners of vulnerable instances receive a notification with the host information and mitigation steps.